Table of contents

 Subsidiaries of a public authority, service providers, and non-government organisations carrying out services on behalf of the government are not normally considered public authorities unless they fall under one of the categories in the Act (e.g. an organisation created by an Act).
 However, the recordkeeping requirements should still apply to those organisations through contractual arrangements with public authorities.
 Find out more about recordkeeping responsibilities when outsourcing

 A public record includes any form of recorded information, created or received by, or created on behalf of a Queensland public authority in the transaction of government business.

 A ministerial record includes any form of recorded information, created or received by, or created on behalf of a Minister in the course of carrying out Ministerial portfolio responsibilities, but does not include:

 - a record related to personal or party-political activities

 - a record held in their capacity as a member of the Legislative Assembly.

-Ownership of public records is with the State of Queensland or relevant local government.
-Public authorities are responsible for making, managing, keeping and preserving full and accurate public records.
+Public authorities are responsible for making, managing, keeping and preserving complete and reliable public records.
 This includes the management of records: